2015 “Ramona” Performce Dates

 Ranch Hand BBQ Lunch

-BBQ Tri-Tip, Ranch Style beans, potato salad, green salad with Ranch or Italian dressing, dinner roll, dessert & beverage – $13.50 per person.
+BBQ chicken, ranch style beans, potato salad, green salad with ranch or Italian dressing, dinner roll, dessert & beverage – $13.50 per person.

 Served in our Cottonwood Corral with live entertainment and a panoramic view of the San Jacinto Valley.
 Quantities are limited – advance purchase recommended.